kubernetes/minikube/site/content/en/docs/benchmarks/cpuUsage/macOS/_index.md

 This chart shows each tool's CPU busy overhead percentage with auto-pause addon.
 The auto-pause is mechanism which reduce CPU busy usage by pausing kube-apiserver.
+We compare CPU usage after deploying sample application(nginx deployment) to all tools(including minikube and other tools).
 This chart was measured with the following steps.
 By these steps, we compare CPU usage with auto-pause vs. non-auto-pause.

  1. start each local kubernetes tool
  2. deploy sample application(nginx deployment) to each tool